IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/docs/istio.md

 You can learn about other additional features on Istio by clicking [here](https://istio.io/docs/tasks/index.html).

 ## Takeaway points
 Istio is an addon feature to manage your application traffic.
 It has to reside on a platform.
-Other than the proxy feature we tested in the example, it also provides rich layer-7 routing, circuit breakers, policy enforcement and telemetry recording/reporting functions.
+In addition to the proxy feature we tested in the example, it also provides rich layer-7 routing, circuit breakers, policy enforcement and telemetry recording/reporting functions.

 # Code Structure